top of page

 T: Aye my Lord?

-C: I'm not a Lord - as yet - but I have many milliners to provide for.
+C: I'm not a Lord - as yet - however, I have many milliners to provide for.
 I desire you to come now to my principal residence to have them all fitted for The Paphians Ball

 T: Yes, Sir!!
 (T gathers lasts and follows)